alexleboucher/docker-express-postgres-boilerplate/README.md

 You can create a user by using the POST route `/api/users`.
 The query body must contain a username, an email and a password.
 The username must contain at least 5 characters. the email must be valid and the password must contain at least 8 characters.
 The user's password is encrypted.

 You can login by using the POST route `/api/auth/login`.
 The query body must contain a login and a password.
-The login can be the email or the username of the user.
+The login can be the email or the username of the user.<br/>
+You can access this route only if you are not authenticated.

 You can logout with the POST route `/api/auth/logout`.
+You can access this route only if you are authenticated.

 You can get your authentication state by using the GET route `/api/auth/authenticated`.
 If you're authenticated, it will send `You are authenticated` as response.
 Otherwise, it will send `You are not authenticated`.